Mozart stories: ten of the wildest rumours about the great composer's life and death

-Did Mozart transcribe Allegri's Miserere after hearing it just once?
-Does listening to his music make you cleverer?
-Did Salieri poison him, as the film Amadeus suggests?
-We rethink 10 Mozart myths, commonly repeated as fact...
+Did the boy Mozart transcribe Allegri's Miserere after hearing it just once?
+Did Salieri poison him?
+And is that really his widow in an early photo?
+We rethink 10 Mozart myths and rumours, commonly repeated as fact...

 Wolfgang Amadeus Mozart was buried in an unmarked ‘simple’ grave (not a communal pit), which was standard for Vienna’s middle class at that time.
 The poor were buried in sacks whereas Mozart probably wore a black suit.
 His wife Constanze and his patron Gottfried van Swieten bought his coffin.